anonrose/functionalforit/README.md

 # functionalforit

 we are a function. whether internal or external data, we take inputs and produce outputs by performing a computation and returning it

+these are my inputs, my computation produces my outputs